 Midway & Kidway Savings

-As a kid I loved going to the Kidway, then the Midway with my family.
-Now, as a parent, I want to provide that kind of fun for my kids, but it can be a very expensive component of a State Fair outing.
+Going to the Kidway is great for kids and then the Midway for families.
+If you’re a parent, you’ll probably want to provide that kind of fun for your kids, but it can be a very expensive component of a State Fair outing.

 Blue Ribbon Bargain Book